 31. You Can Be What You Want To Be – 3:52

 34. Burnin’ With Desire – 3:37

 30 years ago today, Disintegration was released!
 This is The Cure firing on all cylinders.
 It’s a masterwork with the singles including four really excellent B-sides.
 This album was the capper to my senior year in high school with me riding around all summer in the 1979 Ford Mustang I had at the time blasting it at full volume.
 I also remember buying the cassette single of “Lovesong” at The Rhythm Section on a trip to Gatlinburg with my dad.
 I can’t remember where my mom and sister were and why it was just Dad and I on that trip.
 I do remember Dad napping in the passenger seat as we made our way home through the Great Smoky Mountains National Park on a bright sunny day.
-I eventually ended up buying the Integration box set so that I could have all the non-album track.
+I eventually ended up buying the Integration box set so that I could have all the non-album tracks.
 Seriously.
 Those B-sides are so good.